Tourists from all over the world flock to this

 The worst for women never happened, though many other acts of violence did happen.

-expenses of books bought in Hong Kong, so I was happy falling asleep on the train, after my dinner of iced tea, bottled water,
+happy falling asleep on the train, after my dinner of iced tea, bottled water, and dried Sultana biscuits.

-The train always pulls into nanning a little too
+The train always pulls into Nanning a little too

 early for me, and by 6.45 a.m.
 I was checked into the Mayflower Hotel, very handy to the train station.